microsoft/dicom-server/README.md

 Note that the Service Name will be included in the URL you will use to access the application.

 Once deployment is complete, you can go to the newly created App Service to see the details.
-Here you will get the URL to access your FHIR Converter (https://<SERVICE NAME>.azurewebsites.net).
+Here you will get the URL to access your Dicom server (https://<SERVICE NAME>.azurewebsites.net).

 ### Deploy locally
 Follow the steps [here](docs/Development.md) to deploy a local copy of the Dicom Server